DeanoC/overlord/docs/implementation-plan-project-file-format.md

 The core functionality phase focuses on implementing the main features of the new file format.

 **Tasks:**
-1. Update the ProjectParser class:
+1. Update the ComponentParser class:
    - Update parseProjectFile to process the new sections
    - Update processInstantiations to handle Component type definitions
    - Add methods for cloning instances and connections with namespacing